AppImage/docs.appimage.org/source/packaging-guide/overview.rst

        | Doesn't require AppImages to be built on the oldest supported LTS distribution versions.
        | Should only be used if linuxdeploy can't be used (e.g. if the AppImage can't be built on the oldest supported LTS distribution version).
        | Repository link: https://github.com/AppImageCrafters/appimage-builder
-       | Packaging guide: TODO LINK!
+       | Packaging guide: :ref:`sec-using-appimage-builder`
    * - electron-builder
      - | A tool that can be used by application authors to easily package their Electron projects not only as AppImages but also as other application formats for Linux (e.g. Flatpak or Snap), macOS (e.g. DMG) and Windows (e.g. Installer or Portable).
        | Creates the AppDir from scratch and doesn't require any existing AppDir structure or manual file placement.
        | Recommended solution if your app is Electron based, **otherwise not applicable**.
        | Repository link: https://github.com/electron-userland/electron-builder
-       | Packaging guide: TODO LINK!
+       | Packaging guide: :ref:`sec-electron-builder`
    * - pkg2appimage
      - | A tool that can be used by people other than the application authors to convert officially distributed binary packages (archives, .deb packages and PPAs) into AppImages if none are officially distributed.
-       | Requires manual creation of the AppDir folder structure and file placement (if make isn't used).
+       | Requires manual creation of the AppDir folder structure and file placement.
-       | **Do not use pkg2appimage if you are the application author. pkg2appimage should only be used if there is no officially distributed AppImage.** Upstream developers should use one of the other creation methods.
+       | **Do not use pkg2appimage if you are the application author. pkg2appimage should only be used if there is no officially distributed AppImage.** Application authors should use one of the other creation methods.
        | pkg2appimage has a major `security issue <https://github.com/AppImageCommunity/pkg2appimage/issues/197>`_; therefore it's only recommended for personal use.
        | Repository link: https://github.com/AppImageCommunity/pkg2appimage
-       | Packaging guide: TODO LINK!
+       | Packaging guide: :ref:`ref-pkg2appimage`
    * - Manual packaging
      - | Manual packaging means manually creating the entire AppDir structure and copying all files to their correct places in the structure.
        | While manually creating a directory structure and copying some files might be necessary depending on the used tool, manually packaging *everything* should only be used as a last resort if all other methods aren't applicable.